codyrushing/regl-training/chapters/01/notes.md

   * __`props`__ - user-defined vars that are passed into the regl draw command

 `frame()` - runs the animation on `requestAnimationFrame` - basically a shortcut for running a continuous animation.

+### Questions?
+How to do the positioning calculations inside the shader instead of the JS wrapper code?
+It would seem to require that it keep the previous values in memory somehow.